 What you need to do

-If you will be eligible for Medicare when you retire, you should contact Social Security to enroll in both Medicare Part A (hospital) and Part B (medical) three months before your retirement effective date.
-You will get a Medicare number once you are enrolled that you will need to provide to ORS when you enroll in an insurance plan.
+If you'll be eligible for Medicare when you retire, you should contact the Social Security Administration to enroll in both Medicare Part A (hospital) and Part B (medical) three months before your retirement effective date.
+You'll get a Medicare number once you're enrolled that you'll need to provide to ORS when you enroll in a retiree insurance plan.

 Tell ORS your Medicare number and effective dates for parts A and B